About the Programme

 In principle, the framework of the Erasmus+ Programme is not very much different from the Lifelong Learning Programme that has just terminated.
 The new programme places the biggest emphasis on formal and nonformal education serving to develop the skills of students, teachers, and employees and improve their situation on the labour market.

 In particular, the programme stresses the significance of intersectoral cooperation (i.e., among different educational sectors, institutions on various levels and with various profiles) and enhancement of the effect of synergy between education sectors and the work environment.

 participate in the Erasmus+ Programme:

-- 28 Member States of the European Union and United Kingdom of Great Britain;
+- 27 Member States of the European Union and United Kingdom of Great Britain;

 - EFTA/EOG States: Iceland, Liechtenstein, Norway;